Michael Phelps: Athens

 In his first event, the 400-meter individual medley, Phelps won his first Olympic gold medal in the world record time of 4:08.26.
 The following day, Phelps, along with Ian Crocker, Neil Walker, and Jason Lezak, finished in third place in the 4×100-meter freestyle relay with a time of 3:14.62.
 Crocker's lead-off time of 50.05 was the worst among the field and was blamed on sickness.
 In the event many were calling The Race of the Century, the 200-meter freestyle that was held the following day, Phelps finished in third place behind Ian Thorpe and Pieter van den Hoogenband.
 Although this race ended the chance to match Spitz's record, Phelps had savored the challenge even though it was not his strongest event, saying "How can I be disappointed?
 I swam in a field with the two fastest freestylers of all time".
 In his fourth event, the 200-meter butterfly, held the following day, Phelps won a gold medal with a time of 1:54.04, breaking Tom Malchow's Olympic record.
 About an hour later, in the 4×200-meter freestyle relay, Phelps, along with Ryan Lochte, Peter Vanderkaay, and Klete Keller, finished in first place with a time of 7:07.33.

 Two days later, in the 200-meter individual medley, Phelps finished first with a time of 1:57.14, an Olympic record.
 In the 100-meter butterfly final, held the following day, Phelps defeated American teammate Ian Crocker (who held the world record in the event at the time) by just 0.04 seconds with a time of 51.25.
 Traditionally, the American who places highest in an individual event will be automatically given the corresponding leg in the 4×100-meter medley relay final.
 This gave Phelps an automatic entry into the medley relay, but he deferred and Crocker swam instead.
-Phelps's gesture gave Crocker a chance to make amends (for a mistake at the start of a previous race) as well, getting his final shot at a gold medal.
+Phelps's gesture gave Crocker a chance to make amends (for a mistake at the start of the freestyle relay) as well, getting his final shot at a gold medal.
 The American medley team went on to win the event in world-record time, and, since Phelps had raced in a preliminary heat of the medley relay, he was also awarded a gold medal along with the team members who competed in the final.
 In winning six gold and two bronze medals, Phelps, still a teenager, had the second-best performance ever at a single Olympics, behind Mark Spitz's seven gold medals at the 1972 Summer Olympics.
 Also, he became the second male swimmer ever to win more than two individual titles at a single Games with four, tying Spitz's four from 1972.